raen1978/Civ6-Portugal-By-Raen/Icons/README.txt

-Great People Icons only in REALEASE
+Great People Icons only in RELEASE